How Many Eyes Does A Tarantula Have

 Observing Behavior

 Pay attention to how your tarantula reacts to different stimuli.
 Notice how it responds to vibrations, air currents, and changes in light.
 This can give you insights into how it perceives its surroundings and what might be causing it stress.
-For example, sudden bright lights can be disruptive, so it's best to keep lighting subdued.
+As an example, sudden bright lights can be disruptive, so it's best to keep lighting subdued.

 Handling with Care